-The first mention of the church appears in the documents in 1329.
-It was built by the Cistercians for the local population, over which they were pastoral care.
-In 1466, the church, possibly because of a fire, was erected again.
-It was built by the royal carpenter Maciej Mączka on the order of the abbot Piotr Hiszberg.
-It was probably renovated in 1587.
+Church was probably renovated in 1587, allegedly after the destruction caused by the army of Maximilian Habsburg.
 Around 1740 a thorough reconstruction and modernization of the church was made.
 However, the existing Gothic spatial and structural layout has not been disturbed.
 The church received instead the shape of the latin cross, by the addition of side chapels and a two-storey sacristy.
 The shingle was removed from the bottom part, covered with boarding.
 In 1839, the side and main vestibule were added.

 The church was built in a log construction, with walls later planked vertically.
 Originally it consisted of a four-sided nave divided into three aisles in a hall arrangement and a narrower chancel closed in the east on three sides.
-A later four-sided sacristy was attached to its northern wall, and two chapels to the nave.
-The nave and presbytery were covered by a common hip roof, and the entire church was initially covered with shingles.
+A later four-sided sacristy was attached to its northern wall.
+The nave and chancel were covered by a common hip roof, and the entire church was initially covered with shingles.

 Originally a southern portal led to the church, Gothic, pointed, richly decorated with floral motifs.
 The second entrance portal was located on the axis of the west facade.
 The windows were opened from the south and west, and also contrary to the medieval building tradition from the north, which was obviously due to the large cubature of the building and the need to light up three aisles.
 The original windows were rectangular with ogival arch in the upper part.